cressie176/util-haven-projections/README.md

 - Support package scopes
 - Check there is an up-to-date schema
 - Validate package name
-- A github action to publish modules
+- A github action to publish packages
 - Prevent large projections (and allow an override)